 The production life cycle stage (A1-A3) and in life energy usage (B6) dominate the impacts across all impact categories.
 This is due to the upstream production of materials used in the product, along with electricity use in the manufacturing of the product and the consumption of electricity during the cable's usage.
-With one replacement required over a life-span of a building, the replacement stage (B4) dominates from duplicating these stages.
+With five replacements required over a life-span of a building, the replacement stage (B4) dominates from duplicating these stages.
 Module B4 excludes operational energy use and all benefits and loads beyond the system boundary.
-As one replacement occurs in the specified building service life, module B6 includes the energy usage of two products and module D includes the benefits of two products.
+As five replacements occurs in the specified building service life, module B6 includes the energy usage of six products and module D includes the benefits of six products.